-It doesn’t seem likely for Google to reverse their decision, and you can expect the percentage of (not provided) data to reach 100% by November 20 this year.
+It doesn’t seem likely for Google to reverse its decision, and you can expect the percentage of (not provided) data to reach 100% by November 20 this year.
 The situation is dire, and you can either adapt or get swept away by this sea change.

 The easiest option for surviving these challenging new times is to give in to Google and pay through AdWords to gain access to keyword data.

-If you don’t have the resources (or you simply don’t want to play along with Google), try the following methods:
+If you don’t have the resources (or you don’t want to play along with Google), try the following methods:

 Google Webmaster Tools

 Keyword data for all search queries is fortunately still available in Google Webmaster Tools.
 If you’ve used it before, you should know by now that it only stores data when you start using it for a particular site, and it only goes back as far as 90 days.
-Download your data every 30 days through CSV or Google Docs so you have records you can peruse.
+Download your data every 30 days through CSV or Google Docs, so you have records you can peruse.

 Look Back at Old Data

 Thankfully, keyword data for sites before Google’s update is still available.
-You can still learn a lot from such information, especially when you have content that you consistently put out for particular seasons and for evergreen content as well.
+You can still learn a lot from such information, especially when you have content that you consistently put out for particular seasons and evergreen content as well.

 Pair (not provided) Keywords to Landing Pages

-Although you might not know what the exact terms people are using to get to a site, you can still find out which pages they’re ending up on.
+Although you might not know the exact terms people are using to get to a site, you can still find out which pages they’re ending up on.
 With that knowledge, you can have a good idea of what those hidden keywords are based on the keywords you’ve been using in the past for your landing pages.
-Econsultancy has provided a step-by-step tutorial for pairing up (not provided) keywords with their landing pages.
+Econsultancy has provided a step-by-step tutorial for pairing up (not supplied) keywords with their landing pages.